cloudFPGA/Doc/README.md

     [TODO]

-# About this _GitHub_ Organization
+# About this Organization
-This Github organization is a central places for hosting _cloudFPGA_ projects and repositories, as well as the _cloudFPGA_ development kit required to build and deploy hardware accelerated applications on a cluster of standalone network-attached FPGAs in the Cloud.
+This _Github_ organization is a central places for hosting _cloudFPGA_ projects and repositories, as well as the _cloudFPGA_ development kit required to build and deploy hardware accelerated applications on a cluster of standalone network-attached FPGAs in the Cloud.
  The following repositories can be found in the current organization: